isolver/ioHub/docs/iohub/quickstart.rst

 ==========

-In this section we will introduce ioHub by converting the PsychoPy demo 'mouse.py' to use the ioHub Event Monitoring Framework using a 'script only' approach to working with ioHub.
-We will then convert a second PsychoPy demo, 'joystick_universal.py', but this time use the scipt + ioHub configuration file approach.
+In this section we will introduce ioHub by converting the PsychoPy demo 'mouse.py' to use the ioHub Event Monitoring Framework using a *script only* approach to working with ioHub.
+We will then convert a second PsychoPy demo, 'joystick_universal.py', using the *script + config* approach to manage more complicated device monitoring.

-..	note:: Both examples shown here can be found in the ioHub examples\quickStart sub directory.
+Both approaches have strengths and weaknesses.
+In general the *script + config* approach should be used when more complicated devices, like an eye tracker or an analog to digital converter, are required in the experiment.
+The configuration files are used to customize device and data monitoring settings, as well as store experiment and session metadata.

-Each approach has strengths and weaknesses.
-In general if the experiment is using complex device types, like an eye tracker or an analog to digital converter, then the latter approach of using configuration files to define experiment metadata and device implementation alongside a python source file containing experiment logic is preferred.
+..	note:: Both examples shown here can be found in the ioHub examples\quickStart subdirectory.

 Converting PsychoPy's mouse.py Demo to use ioHub
 ================================================